Submissions

 1. All copies should be word-processed in Arial 12, with no indented paragraphs, single spaced and with 2.54cm margins.
 All section headings to be in capital letters and bold.
 Please number the pages consecutively in the top right hand corner.

-2. The “title page”, shows the title of the manuscript, along with the author(s) name, qualifications and affiliations and indicate clearly the name and contact details for the corresponding author, keywords and running title.
+2. The “title page”, shows the title of the manuscript, along with the author(s) name, surname (family name) qualifications and affiliations and indicate clearly the name and contact details for the corresponding author, keywords and running title.
+Incomplete data of Authors obstruct proper indexing, therefore the submission will not undergo a review process and declined.

 The title page should be uploaded as a separate file in step 4 of the submission process: Uploading supplementary file.